asymptotebag/Filmsy/README.md

 The following **optional** features are implemented:

-- [ ] User can tap a poster in the collection view to see a detail screen of that movie
+- [x] User can tap a poster in the collection view to see a detail screen of that movie
 - [ ] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
+Images do not fade in if they are already cached, UNLESS they are part of the CollectionView of posters.
+I found that the interface was much smoother if all posters faded in in the grid view, regardless of cache status.
 - [ ] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the selection effect of the cell.
+- [x] Customize the selection effect of the cell.
+Not a big change, but I've made it a subtler gray.
 - [ ] Customize the navigation bar.
 - [ ] Customize the UI.
 - [ ] User can view the app on various device sizes and orientations.